ankschoubey/old-blog/_posts/dev-life/test-first/bdd/2023-03-22-v1-what-should-go-into-bdd.md

 ---
 layout: post
 comments: true
-description: BDD Deals with Solving Customer's Problems.
-It does not consider UI or any other implementation details.
-Implementation details are part of UI Wireframing, TDD and other activities.
+description: BDD focuses on solving customer problems, not implementation details like UI.
+Those are addressed in other activities like wireframing and TDD.
 categories: [bdd]
 last_modified_at: 2023-03-22T20:52:08.052481
 last-modified-purpose: